getbubblenow/javicle/docs/running.md

 All commands accept a `-h` / `--help` option, this will print information about how to use the command, and what arguments it takes.

-To view a help for a command, just run the command with `-h` or `--help` as the first option:
+To view help for a command, just run the command with `-h` or `--help` as the first option:
 ```shell script
 jvc -h